 This is often the best option, as your dog will be in familiar surroundings with people they know and trust.

-You can also do some ‘trial runs‘ by taking the dog out together several times so that they get used to each other’s presence.
+You can also do some ‘trial runs‘ by taking the dogs out together several times so that they get used to each other’s presence.
 In addition, it is advisable to bring some objects from home: the blanket, which represents his “safe place”, some social or solitary games such as a tug-of-war rope or a kong and anything else you deem necessary.
-Finally, it is essential to instruct your friend/relative what activities the dog prefers, what is the right food for him and how to behave in encounters with other dogs on the street.
+Finally, it is essential to instruct your friend/relative about what activities the dog prefers, what the right food is for him, and how to behave in encounters with other dogs on the street.

 Leaving the dog with neighbours when you go on holiday